 Basic Planning takes 15-30 seconds.
 Pro Planning takes 60-90 seconds due to multi-model deliberation.
 After generation, you get your custom command instantly and can start coding in under 5 minutes total.

-Each project gives you PROJECT_GUIDE.md, a compatible stack, CI/CD workflows, a custom setup command, verification scripts, and editor-specific rules for Cursor, Claude Code, and Codex.
-It is meant to be the complete starting point for a new build.
+Each project gives you PROJECT_GUIDE.md, a compatible stack plan, CI/CD workflows, a custom setup command, verification commands, reusable prompt templates, and editor-specific rules for Cursor, Claude Code, GitHub Copilot, and Codex.
+Supported stack combinations also get scaffolded app files; unsupported pieces come with setup notes instead of silent substitutions.

 Yes.
-Project Builder generates the files each tool actually reads: .cursor/rules.md and lattice-core.mdc for Cursor, CLAUDE.md plus .claude/settings.json for Claude Code, and AGENTS.md plus docs/rules/codex.md for Codex.
+Project Builder generates the files each tool actually reads: .cursor/rules.md and lattice-core.mdc for Cursor, CLAUDE.md plus .claude/settings.json for Claude Code, .github/copilot-instructions.md plus .github/instructions/lattice-core.instructions.md for GitHub Copilot, and AGENTS.md plus docs/rules/codex.md for Codex.

 You can upgrade your plan at any time to get more projects.
 Unused projects don't roll over, but you can always upgrade mid-month to access higher quotas immediately.